-The pandemic has hit hard.
-But while many have been getting by with 80% furlough pay and fewer outgoings, lockdown stripped the families of medical cannabis patients of the fundraising revenue that has up until this point supported the cost of private prescriptions.
+The pandemic has hit families hard.
+But while some have been getting by on 80% furlough pay and fewer outgoings, for the families of medical cannabis patients, lockdown has put on hold the fundraising revenue they rely on to support costly private prescriptions.

 On May 27, 10-year-old Teagan Appleby was rushed to intensive care after her parents ran out of money to pay for her epilepsy medication.
 One month’s supply costs the family £2,500.

 Teagan’s mother Emma Appleby said:

 “We’ve had a supply for a few months thanks to a very generous donation and it’s been a massive benefit for Teagan in considerably reducing her fitting.

 “But when that ran out, we had to go back to the NHS one and there was a definite decline in her health.”